-On August 28, 2019, Bill C-69 came into force, replacing, among other things, the NEB Act with the CERA, the CEAA with the IAA and replacing the NEB with the CER.
-The CER has assumed the NEB's responsibilities broadly, including with respect to the export of crude oil, natural gas and NGL from Canada.
-The legislative regime relating to exports of crude oil, natural gas and NGL.
+On August 28, 2019, Bill C-69 came into force, replacing, among other things, the National Energy Board Act (Canada), R.S.C.
+1985, c N-7 ("NEB Act") with the Canadian Energy Regulator Act (Canada), S.C.
+2020, c.28; ("CERA"), the Canadian Environmental Assessment Act, 2012 (Canada), S.C.
+2012, c.
+19, s.
+52; ("CEAA") with the Impact Assessment Act (Canada), S.C.
+2019, c.
+28, s.
+1 ("IAA") and replacing the National Energy Board ("NEB") with the Canadian Energy Regulator ("CER").
+The CER has assumed the NEB's responsibilities broadly, including with respect to the export of crude oil, NGLs and natural gas from Canada.
+The legislative regime relating to exports of crude oil, NGLs and natural gas.

-Exports of crude oil, natural gas and NGL from Canada are subject to CERA and remain subject to the National Energy Board Act Part VI (Oil and Gas) Regulation (the "Part VI Regulation") until such time as the Part VI Regulation is replaced.
-The CERA and the Part VI Regulation authorize crude oil, natural gas and NGL exports under: (i) short-term orders for up to one or two years depending on the substance, and up to 20 years for quantities of natural gas (other than NGL) not exceeding 30,000 m3 per day; or (ii) long-term export licences of up to 40 years for natural gas and up to 25 years for crude oil and other substances (e.g. NGL).
-With respect to applications for long-term export licenses, following a review of such applications by the CER, which may involve a public hearing, the CER can approve an application if it is satisfied, among other considerations, that the proposed export volumes are not greater than Canada's reasonably foreseeable needs.
+Exports of crude oil, NGLs and natural gas from Canada are subject to CERA and remain subject to the National Energy Board Act Part VI (Oil and Gas) Regulation (the "Part VI Regulation") until such time as the Part VI Regulation is replaced.
+The CERA and the Part VI Regulation authorize crude oil, NGLs and natural gas exports under: (i) short-term orders for up to one or two years depending on the substance, and up to 20 years for quantities of natural gas (other than NGLs) not exceeding 30,000 m3 per day; or (ii) long-term export licences of up to 40 years for natural gas and up to 25 years for crude oil and other substances (e.g. NGLs).
+With respect to applications for long-term export licences, following a review of such applications by the CER, which may involve a public hearing, the CER can approve an application if it is satisfied, among other considerations, that the proposed export volumes are not greater than Canada's reasonably foreseeable needs.
 In addition to CER approval, long-term export licences also currently require various other ministerial and federal Cabinet approvals.